SEO Spider

 How To Improve Core Web Vitals

-There are various areas you can examine to improve your web vital performance, many of which you can view directly within the SEO Spider by enabling the opportunities within the PageSpeed Insights API Settings.
+There are various areas you can examine to improve your core web vitals performance, many of which you can view directly within the SEO Spider

-Selecting one of these filters will show all pages which could be improved with said enhance alongside the time savings they might bring.
-If you then highlight one URL and select the lower PageSpeed Details tab you’ll see more information on the page – including all opportunities for that page, and individual resources for each opportunity:
+You can select a filter to view pages that can be improved for each speed issue.
+If you then highlight one URL and select the lower Lighthouse Details tab, you’ll see more information on the page – including all opportunities for that page, and individual resources for each opportunity:

 Lastly, you can bulk export opportunity data across the site using the top menu ‘Reports > PageSpeed’ dropdown.